 - AR105 Drawing I

 - AR208 Painting I

-- AR400 (2 credits: taken in both Junior and Senior year)
+- AR400 Reflective Tutorial in Art (taken in Junior or Senior year)

 - One elective Art History course or AR221 Museum Studies

-Art Major Senior Learning Community Our senior learning community consists of three courses: an RFT taken in the spring of both the junior and senior years and a Capstone Course in Art History taken in the spring of the senior year.
 The learning community is designed to offer students maximum opportunity for independent work.
 Each student will have access to their own studio space, where they will build their portfolio and prepare work for the senior year exhibit.
-Weekly critiques from both fellow students and professors help students hone their skills and interests while allowing them to develop as practicing artists.
-The capstone course gives students in-depth knowledge of art historical issues relevant to contemporary artists and the opportunity to write a sophisticated thesis.
+Regular critiques from fellow students and professors help students hone their skills and interests while allowing them to develop as practicing artists.
+The capstone course gives students in-depth knowledge of art historical issues relevant to contemporary artists.